 According to MaxQ AI, up to 30 percent of diagnoses based on medical imaging are incorrect, largely due to human error.
 To address this, AI is increasingly being used as a powerful tool to aid clinical decision-making to both improve patient outcomes and lower healthcare costs.

 “Accipio Ix’s ability to greatly increase suspected bleed detection, improve escalation and time to review is a game-changer.
 Further, our partnerships with top CT and PACS companies including GE Healthcare, Samsung Neurologica and other organizations prior announced, make deployment and adoption of Accipio straightforward,” said Saragnese.
 “The potential impact is massive – only one patient diverted from acute stroke to wellness in the 13,000 US/EU hospitals represent $2 billion savings in a single year, and a lifetime of difference to the patient and their families.”

 Using AI technology, the application can accurately detect signs of intracranial hemorrhage to help physicians prioritize patients that should be treated first.
 The Accipio Ix also has the benefit of keeping CT images in their original order to improve organization and it does not store any of the patients’ protected health information.

-The clinical diagnostics intelligence platform company already received CE Mark approval in Europe earlier this year.
-MaxQ AI plans to demonstrate the Accipio Ix system at the upcoming Radiological Society of North America (RSNA) 2018 Annual Meeting in Chicago.
+The clinical diagnostics intelligence platform company already received CE Mark approval in Europe earlier 2018.
+MaxQ AI plans to demonstrate the Accipio Ix system at the Radiological Society of North America (RSNA) 2018 Annual Meeting in Chicago.